Russ Malkin

-Russ Malkin is a British TV producer, director and founder of Big Earth Productions.
-He has created documentaries and formats for many broadcasters globally including BBC, ITV, Sky, National Geographic, Amazon and Discovery.
-Often working with high-profile personalities, Malkin has filmed across all seven continents in some of the harshest conditions on the planet.
-He is best known for the adventure travel documentaries Long Way Round, Long Way Down and Long Way Up with actors and keen motorcyclists Ewan McGregor and Charley Boorman.
-His recent work includes "Prince Harry in Africa", "David Beckham: For the Love of the Game" and three-part National Geographic documentary “Fiennes: Return to the Nile”.
+Russ Malkin is a British TV producer and director, the founder of Big Earth Productions.
+He has created documentaries for broadcasters including BBC, ITV, Sky, National Geographic, Amazon, and Discovery, often working with high-profile personalities.

+He is known for the adventure travel documentaries Long Way Round, Long Way Down, Long Way Up, and Long Way Home with actors and motorcyclists Ewan McGregor and Charley Boorman.
+His work also includes Prince Harry in Africa, David Beckham: For the Love of the Game, and the National Geographic documentary Fiennes: Return to the Nile.

 Works

 Prince Harry in Africa

-In 2016, Malkin produced and directed Prince Harry in Africa following the Prince's journey from Kensington Palace to Lesotho in Southern Africa to see the progress being made by his charity Sentebale, to combat HIV/AIDS.
+In 2016, Malkin produced and directed Prince Harry in Africa following the prince's journey from Kensington Palace to Lesotho in Southern Africa to see the progress being made by his charity Sentebale, to combat HIV/AIDS.
 The informative and emotive documentary, featuring guest appearances from Sir Elton John, Chris Martin and Joss Stone, was produced by Big Earth for ITV.